fumitoh/modelx/doc/source/installation.rst

 Python version
 --------------
-modelx requires Python 3.4 or newer. modelx does not work with Python 3 older than version 3.4 or any version of Python 2.
+modelx requires Python 3.6 or newer. modelx does not work with Python 3 older than version 3.6 or any version of Python 2.

 Package dependency
 ------------------
 modelx depends of the following packages.

-* NetworkX
+* NetworkX (>=2.0)
 * Pandas
 * OpenPyXL

 networkx
 ^^^^^^^^
 `NetworkX <http://networkx.github.io/>`_ is a required package that modelx depends on.
+Version 2.0 or newer is required.

 Pandas
 ^^^^^^